ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

 A bunch of triples about a single subject (such as Tim) is called a _resource_.
 That's why we call this data model the Resource Description Framework: _RDF_.
-It's the standard of and often even a synonym for linked data.
+It is the de facto standard for linked data.

-The object of the first triple, for the birthPlace, contains a link (an [_IRI_](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier)) to some other resource.
-The object of the second triple is not a link, but a so-called _literal value_.

-Instead of using a table of triples, we could visualize the RDF data as a [_graph_](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)):
+Instead of using a table of triples, we could visualize the RDF data as a [_graph_](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).

 ![A visualization of the above triples in a graph](/img/posts/tim_graph.svg)

-Every circle is a resource and every line is a property (the predicate).
+The object of the first triple, for the birthPlace, contains a link (an [_IRI_](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier)) to some other resource (London).
+The object of the second triple (the birthDate) is not a link, but a so-called _literal value_.
+The literal value cannot have any properties, since it's not a resource.

 That's a lot of concepts that can be a bit confusing at first.
 However, they will appear all the time when you're actually working with linked data, so try to get an accurate mental model of these concepts.

 Again, let's take a step back and reflect.
-What do these properties of the RDF model actually mean?
+What can we say about the RDF model, looking at how it works?
-Firstly, it shows that RDF is actually a ridiculously _simple_ model.
+First, this shows that RDF is actually a ridiculously _simple_ model.
 You can represent anything in RDF with just three columns.
-You should note, however, that it is not possible to add extra information on edges (these arrows in the graph).
+Second, you should note that it is not possible to add extra information on edges (these arrows in the graph).
-That is different from most graph models.
+This is different from most graph models, where edges can have their own properties.
 Another characteristic of the RDF model is that it is really easy to combine two RDF graphs.
 Integrating two datasets is a luxury that most data models don't have.
 Finally, having a database model that is decoupled from your application models, means high _extensibility_ and _flexibility_.
 Changing your model or adding properties do not require any schema changes.
-This makes RDF so great for systems
+This makes RDF so great for systems that change over time.

 ## RDF Serialization
 Let's get a little more technical (feel free to skip to [Ontologies](#ontologies) if you don't like all this code).